abhigaur1990/devops-cloud-interview-guide/02-git/04-git-fetch-vs-git-pull.md

 This question checks if you understand how Git handles remote updates.
 Many developers use `git pull` out of habit but don’t realize that it’s a combination of two actions — which `git fetch` separates for more control.

 ## ✅ Answer
-- `git fetch` retrieves the latest changes from the remote repository **without merging** them into your current branch.
+- `git fetch` retrieves the latest changes like commits, updated branches, tags from the remote repository and update them on to the .git into your local machine like **without merging** them into your current branch.
 - `git pull` does the same as `fetch` but **also automatically merges** the changes into your current branch.

 ### 📘 Detailed Explanation